WolfyCodeK/Tetris-AI/README.md

 - Down arrow key for soft drop
 - Shift to hold a piece
 - 'R' key to restart the game

+# 40 line clears

+Run 40_line_clear.py to see how quickly the model can peform the classic 40 line clear on your machine - the human record is approximately 14 seconds!

+Also check how many pieces it takes to do so - 100 pieces is the most effiecient way to peform 40 line clears!